 Adapting to Life in the Sandhills

 For a biodiverse ecosystem, the soil in a sandhill doesn’t give much to its plants.
-Compare it to the rich soils of the Red Hills just to the north of this ravine.
+Compare it to the denser soils of the Red Hills just to the north of this ravine.
 That soil has smaller clay particles mixed in with its sand, letting water and nutrients pass through just a bit more slowly (learn more about soils in our area in this 2021 post).
 That slower movement gives roots more chance to grab moisture and nutrients.

-Sand, as I said in the previous section, is mostly bits of broken up rock.
+Sand, as I said in the previous section, is larger bits of broken up rock.
 It has the largest grains of any soil type.
 Those big grains are irregularly shaped, and don’t fit together tightly.
 Unlike tightly packed clay, when water lands on sand, it slips between the grains until it hits the next hard surface.
 Here, that’s 150 feet down, a little higher than the surface of the Apalachicola River.

 Plants in the uplands are adapted to this resource-poor landscape.
 The taller longleaf pine trees are widely spaced, and the understory plants are knee high and below.
 I see many of the same genera (plural of genus) of plants I saw on a trip to arid Colorado last summer: yuccas, lupines, and prickly pears.
 Like any high, dry place in the American southeast, this is an ecosystem would naturally have burned every two to three years.
 Fire keeps the landscape open, allowing the many plants here to thrive in harmony.